capactio/capact/docs/proposal/20201102-artifacts.md

 3. Is the implementation allowed to register object which extends the type defined on Interface?
 How to allow that?
 Can be validated behind the scene?

-4. How and when to delete the instance from local OCH?

-5. Define relations between artifacts (Artifacts group in the manifest?)
+4. Define relations between artifacts (Artifacts group in the manifest?)

-6.	nice to have: if possible, unify the artifacts' definition with requires section
+5.	nice to have: if possible, unify the artifacts' definition with requires section